-New Competition Act.
-The main piece of legislation regarding merger control is the new Competition Act (Law 19/2012, of 8 May 2012), which entered into force on 8 July 2012, replacing the previous Competition Act (Law 18/2003, of 11 June 2003).
-The main changes in the new Act on merger control are the creation of a new de minimis market share notification threshold and modification of the turnover thresholds (see question 2.4 below), the abolition of the notification deadline (see question 3.1 below), changes in a number of procedural deadlines (see question 3.6 below) and the alignment of the substantive test with the Significant Impediment of Effective Competition ("SIEC") test of the EC Merger Regulation (see question 4.1 below).
-The new Competition Act applies to all concentrations notified to the Authority after its entry into force.
+Competition Act.
+The main piece of legislation regarding merger control is the Competition Act (Law 19/2012, of 8 May 2012), which entered into force on 8 July 2012, replacing the previous Competition Act (Law 18/2003, of 11 June 2003).
+The main changes on merger control brought by the new Act are the creation of a new de minimis market share notification threshold and modification of the turnover thresholds (see question 2.4 below), the abolition of the notification deadline (see question 3.1 below), changes in a number of procedural deadlines (see question 3.6) and the alignment of the substantive test with the Significant Impediment of Effective Competition ("SIEC") test of the EC Merger Regulation (see question 4.1 below).

 Regulations and guidelines.
-Relevant legislation on merger control is also contained in the Statutes of the Authority, as well as in Regulation 1/E/2003 of the Authority, of 3 July 2003, which determines the fees due to the Authority for the merger review procedure (see question 3.10 below) and in Regulation 120/2009, of 17 March 2009, which sets out the Notification Form to be filed by the notifying parties.
-Guidelines from the Authority are available on the pre-notification procedure ("Pre-notification Guidelines", of 3 April 2007), on the "simplified decision" procedure ("Simplified Decision Statement", of 24 July 2007), and on remedies ("Remedies Guidelines", of 28 July 2011).
-New draft legislation and guidelines on the notification forms and on pre-notification contacts were released in the summer of 2012 for public consultation and are expected to be approved in the coming months.
+Relevant legislation on merger control is also contained in the Statutes of the Authority, as well as in Regulation 1/E/2003 of the Authority, of 3 July 2003, which determines the fees due to the Authority for the merger review procedure (see question 3.10 below) and in Regulation 60/2013, of 25 January 2013, which sets out the Regular and Simplified Notification Forms to be filed by the notifying parties.
+Guidelines from the Authority are available on the "simplified decision" procedure ("Simplified Decision Statement", of 24 July 2007), on remedies ("Remedies Guidelines", of 28 July 2011), on the calculation of fines (of 20 December 2012) and on pre-notification contacts ("Pre-notification Guidelines", of 27 December 2012).
 All the above documents are available at the Authority's website.